 Like many Americans, you may have put money into a 401(k), 403b, Roth IRA, or some other investment vehicle with the hope of one day enjoying your retirement.
 But just saving money for a later date isn't enough.
 Determining whether or not your plan will allow you a comfortable retirement requires a critical look at several important variables.

 Does your ideal retirement life look a lot like the one you have now?
-Or would you want to do more of the things you may have put off for years like traveling?
-Alternatively, you may crave the idea of an earlier retirement even at the expense of a lower standard of living.
-There's no right or wrong answer, but your anticipated retirement lifestyle is a critical component in answering the "How much do I need to save?" question.
+Or would you want to do more of the things you may have put off for years, like traveling?
+Or maybe you crave the idea of an earlier retirement even at the expense of a lower standard of living.
+Your anticipated retirement lifestyle is a critical component in answering the "How much do I need to save?" question.

-The government's official measure of inflation (CPI) shows low to moderate inflation now and going forward.
+The government's official measure of inflation, the Consumer Price Index, shows low to moderate inflation now and going forward.
 But if you ask a current retiree, they will give you a much different story.
-Retirees spend a large portion of their income on food, energy and health care, these three areas have seen much higher than average inflation over the past decade and it doesn't appear that this will change for the better any time soon.
+Retirees spend a large portion of their income on food, energy, and health care.

-In a 2006 Employee Benefit Research Institute Retirement Confidence survey, 44 percent of respondents cited "guessing" as their method for calculating their retirement needs.
+In a 2022 Employee Benefit Research Institute Retirement Confidence survey, almost 4 in 10 workers and 2 in 10 retirees say they don’t know who to go to for financial and retirement planning advice.
 Retirement is too important to rely on arbitrary assumptions—a financial professional should help you with a detailed analysis of your current financial situation and future needs.
-Choosing a financial professional that focuses their practice on retirement can help you navigate the constantly changing legal and investment landscape.
-With over 90% of McCarthy & Cox's clientele over the age of 50, we have helped hundreds of families transition to retirement and maintain their financial independence.
+With more than 90 percent of McCarthy & Cox's clientele over the age of 50, we have helped hundreds of families transition to retirement and maintain their financial independence.